yuzu-ginger/Ilovecats/README.md

 Goal - I want contributors to help me list some keyboards you are using or favorite.

 # List of Keyboards
-1. Corn Chocolate (Self-Made Keyboard)
+- Corne Chocolate v3 (Self-Made Keyboard)
-2. REALFORCE
+- REALFORCE
-3. Razer BlackWidow Lite
+- Razer BlackWidow Lite